 Creating DOI.
 Please wait...

-Large-scale emergencies such as the 2019/20 coronavirus (COVID-19) pandemic pose conflicts of interests between individual and societal welfare.
-One example is the run on many basic goods which affected countries experience.
-However, conflicts of interests also afford the expression of personality traits associated with individual differences in prosocial behaviour.
-HEXACO Honesty-Humility, in particular, is associated with prosocial behaviour at a personal cost.
-Across two studies (N = 601), Honesty-Humility was positively associated with refraining from stockpiling in the past and intentions to do so in the future.
-Surprisingly, this was not due to personality differences in beliefs that others would refrain from stockpiling.
-Instead, results suggest that individuals high in Honesty-Humility may have been motivated to maximise societal outcomes, even at the cost of foregoing individual gain.
-Overall, Honesty-Humility showed a relationship with individual differences in prosocial behaviour during the COVID-19 pandemic.
+Increasing evidence links personality to prosocial behaviour.
+HEXACO Honesty-Humility, in particular, has been linked to prosocial behaviour when it comes with a personal cost.
+Yet, evidence for such a link is mostly limited to the laboratory, although social dilemmas abound in daily life.
+Emergencies such as the COVID-19 pandemic pose salient conflicts of interests between individual and societal welfare.
+One example is the run on many basic goods in the anticipation of lockdowns.
+Such social dilemmas afford the expression of personality traits associated with individual differences in prosocial behaviour.
+Indeed, across two studies (N = 601), Honesty-Humility was positively, albeit weakly associated with refraining from stockpiling in the past and intentions to do so in the future.
+Causal mediation analysis shows that this was not due to differences in beliefs that others would refrain from stockpiling.
+Instead, results suggest that faced with a social dilemma, individuals high in Honesty-Humility may have been willing to forego individual benefit.
+This provides rare evidence on the relationship between Honesty-Humility and prosocial behaviour in a field setting.